 • SLEEP •

-Encinitas has your standard box hotel fare, a couple of kitschy B&Bs, and one very cool boutique hotel.
+Encinitas has your standard box hotel fare, a couple of kitschy B&Bs, and one surf-inspired boutique hotel.
 We’d also recommend checking out the great selection of Airbnbs or getting your camp-on at one of the best coastal campsites in California.

 SURFHOUSE is a modern surf-inspired boutique hotel in Encinitas.
 Opened in 2017 by two local surfers, Surfhouse has it all: thoughtfully designed beach-chic rooms, complimentary beach cruisers, surfboard rentals, and a perfect location–about a 3-minute walk to the closest break, and a 10-second walk to the closest cup of joe and surf shop.
 The hotel also offers week-long surf camp packages for surfers of all levels.